lanetix/express-deep-link/README.md

   if(!token) {
     /* instead of redirecting to login, give the
-    *  deeplinking middleware a chance to store the
+    *  deep linking middleware a chance to store the
     *  current request url, and THEN redirect to login
     *  via the login option
     */